kenakofer/smart-o-harp/README.md

 This project has the opportunity for a very consistent, learnable, ergonomic, key agnostic chord control mechanism.
 Optimizing for all these is a real puzzle, and different musicians will have different opinions and desires in this area.

 In this section, there will be tension between 1) incorporating more buttons/controls/physical complexity into the design, so that the amount of interaction needed to change to arbitrary chords is minimized, and 2) having fewer buttons/controls, so that the size/cost/physical complexity is minimized, but more interaction is needed to specify arbitrary chords.
-Each person probably has their own balance, but I lean more toward the fewer buttons/controls because I'm bad at electronics and want
+Each person probably has their own balance, but I lean more toward the fewer buttons/controls because I'm bad at electronics.

 #### Music Theory Considerations for important triads